Life Force Homeopathy

 Causes:

-After a person has been exposed to the HBV, the blood test (HBsAg) will become positive on an average within 4 weeks (range 1- 9 weeks).
-Usually within 15 weeks of onset of the symptoms, this test becomes negative in most individuals (except those who have developed chronic infection).
+After a person has been exposed to the HBV, the blood test (HBsAg) will become positive on an average of 4 weeks (range 1- 9 weeks).
+Usually, within 15 weeks of the onset of the symptoms, this test becomes negative in most individuals (except those who have developed chronic infection).

 Risk factors for developing Hepatitis B: